robin-raymond/zax.io/warnings-errors.md

     * expecting new line after continuation operator
 * `allocation-into-raw-pointer` (always)
     * the compiler detected an attempt to allocate into a raw pointer rather than using a `unique` or other managed pointer type
+* `generated-file-not-touched` (error)
+    * the compiler attempted to load a source file that was not touched by a generator routine